-- In strict mode, how do we talk about values and types that are drawn from nonstrict code? - How can we combine the goals of strict and nonstrict types? - Can we have strict and non-strict mode infer the same types, only with different flagging? - Is strict-mode code sound when it relies on non-strict code, which has weaker invariants?
+- How can we combine the goals of strict and nonstrict types? - Can we have strict and non-strict mode infer the same types, only with different flagging? - Is strict-mode code sound when it relies on non-strict code, which has weaker invariants?